 —Catherine Price, author of How to Break Up With Your Phone & founder of Screen/Life Balance

-Tough Love PS: Please only sign up if you are serious about change.
-Due to the time it takes to prepare for and coach the calls, I offer this course only twice a year, to a limited number of participants, and would hate to see a spot taken by someone who’s not yet ready for it—it’d be a waste of your money, and it’d deny a spot to someone else.
+Tough Love Post-Script: Please only sign up if you are serious about change.
+Due to the time it takes to prepare for and coach the calls, I’m only planning to offer the live version course once or twice a year to a limited number of participants.
 I want it to be life-changing for you, but that can’t happen unless you’re willing to put in the work.